 3. Chew sugar-free gum after eating.

-any ongoing medical conditions, it’s best to first check with a health professional.
+Before you make any dietary changes, particularly if you have any ongoing medical conditions, it’s best to first check with a health professional.

 Dr Max has over 24 years of experience in dentistry and has undertaken advanced training in Implant Surgery, Intravenous Sedation, Cosmetic Dentistry, Invisalign and Oral Surgery.
 He can answer any questions you may have regarding our services, or any other oral health issues you may have.